 Modern alternatives to a novated lease

-Karmo’s car subscriptions solve the main shortfalls of traditional novated leases.
-The offer bundled convenience with a regular fixed fee covering your car, insurance, registration, roadside and maintenance.
+Karmo’s car subscriptions can also solve the main shortfalls of traditional novated leases.
+The offer bundles convenience with a regular fixed fee covering your car, insurance, registration, roadside and maintenance.

-- Employment flexibility: Independent of your employer – meaning easy transition between jobs.
+- Employment flexibility: Subscription is independent of your employer – making for easy transition between jobs.

 - Shorter commitments: No multi-year contract with our flexible plans